seddon-software/cpp/README.txt

 If you are on a Diamond machine, setup vscode with:
     module load vscode/1.42.1

-then to fire up vscode type:
+then to fire up vscode type (the dot is important):
     code .

+If you prefer you can use a later version of vscode, but since vscode uses "electron" it is hungry on memory.
+You probably need to start vscode with:
+    code --no-sandbox .

 You can email me on: